 The Bubble Bobble games have water-filled bubbles which can be used to rinse down enemies.
 It can also stun the protagonists while they're being pulled with the current.

 Frost Mages in World of Warcraft have the ability to summon water elementals (not ice, for some reason) to fight by their side for a little while.
 Shamans also use water to restore their mana and help them heal.
 The graphic of their final healing spell, Riptide, looks pretty much like you just dumped a bucket of water on the target.

-Probably related to the fact that they were the Summon Magic of Alliance Mages in Warcraft III and of Conjurers in Warcraft I. Ice elementals are also extremely rare, being the result of conflict between the elemental lords of air and water.
+Probably related to the fact that they were the Summon Magic of Alliance Mages in Warcraft III and of Conjurers in Warcraft: Orcs and Humans.
+Ice elementals are also extremely rare, being the result of conflict between the elemental lords of air and water.

 Also, a few select NPCs are also able to cast Waterbolts, Tsunamis, or water geysers that hurl the opponent into the air.